-Break/Lunch Isolation:
+Break/Lunch reflection:

-Students will sit/stand near to duty staff and are supervised by these staff to ensure they are abiding by our rule of being 'Safe' at social times.
+Students will sit in a designated indoor area supervised by a staff member to ensure they are abiding by our rule of being 'Safe' at social times.
 This is usually reserved for students who have shown boisterous behaviour at social times, or have broken the Academy Code of Conduct, in communal areas inside, outside and along corridors.